solbarreda/spanishatraw-backend/README.md

 $ pip install -r requirements.txt
 ```

+## Create Database

+Execute the following commands

+- Create a user: `create user spanishatraw_user with password 'spanishatraw_password';`

+- Alter it with superuser permissions: `# alter user spanishatraw_user with superuser;`

+- Create the database: `create database spanishatraw_db owner spanishatraw_user encoding 'UTF8' LC_COLLATE = 'en_US.UTF-8' LC_CTYPE = 'en_US.UTF-8';`

 ## Create you `.env` file

 - Make a copy of the `.env_DEFAULT` file and replace the values of the variables as needed.
-The copy should be at the same directory as the `manage.py` file
+The copy should be at the same directory as the `manage.py` file.

+- The `DATABASE_URL` variable should be set with the values from the previous step (Create Database), ie.
+  `DATABASE_URL=postgres://spanishatraw_user:spanishatraw_password@localhost:5432/spanishatraw_db`

 ## Execute the migrations